research-ag/enumeration/README.md

 The set elements (keys) are consecutively numbered 0,1,2,.. in the order in which they are added.
 Keys cannot be deleted.

-The lookup from a key to its number is tree based.
+The lookup from a key to its number is tree based and the time complexity is `O(log n)`.
-However, the advantage of taking this approach is that it can be the only `O(log n)` lookup required in a canister.
+However, the advantage of taking this approach is that this one lookup in `Enumeration` can be the _only_ lookup in the entire canister that has complexity `O(log n)`.
 All subsequent accesses to data structures, by being based on the key's number instead of the key, can be `O(1)`.

 ## Usage